-In 1997, just before Strangers got picked up by Comedy Central, Colbert began appearing in episodes of The Daily Show as a conservative correspondent, in the guise of a humorless but hilarious persona he had perfected.
-With both Strangers and The Daily Show running—and the latter becoming a huge hit in the early 2000s—Colbert’s career was gaining traction, and his own show, a spinoff from The Daily Show, was just around the corner.
+In 1997, just before Strangers got picked up by Comedy Central, Colbert began appearing in episodes of The Daily Show with Jon Stewart as a conservative correspondent, in the guise of a humorless but hilarious persona he had perfected.
+With both Strangers and The Daily Show running—and the latter becoming a huge hit in the early 2000s—Colbert’s career was gaining traction, and his own show, a spin-off of The Daily Show, was just around the corner.

 In the fall of 2005, The Colbert Report (with the "t" in Report being silent) began airing on Comedy Central, featuring Colbert as a starchy, blustery right-wing host—a parody of pundits who dominated the talk show airwaves.
 The show was instantly one of Comedy Central’s highest rated shows, bringing in over a million viewers per episode in its first week.

 Six months after The Colbert Report debuted, however, Colbert appeared as the featured speaker at the 2006 White House Correspondents' Association Dinner.
 With President George W. Bush and first lady Laura Bush just a few feet away, Colbert proceeded to give an off-color tirade that left the audience silent and had the critics divided—some praised him and others said he had crossed the line into disrespect.
 The controversy only ignited his popularity, though, and The Colbert Report has been a Comedy Central powerhouse, winning several Emmys, including 2013 and 2014 awards for Outstanding Variety Series.